-Consider RAD 2 for Expiring RAP and Rent Supplement Contracts: When the RAP and Rent Supp contracts expire, so do the subsidy payments that property owners have relied on to support property rents.
-To help preserve these affordable rental housing assets for your low-income residents, you may apply for the Rental Assistance Demonstration (RAD) 2 program to convert your expiring RAP or Rent Supp to project-based Section 8 assistance.
+Consider Rental Assistance Demonstration (RAD) for Expiring RAP, Rent Supplement and Mod Rehab Contracts: When the RAP and Rent Supp contracts expire, so do the subsidy payments that property owners have relied on to support property rents.
+Meanwhile, Mod Rehab contracts renew on one-year terms that inhibit recapitalization and long-term preservation.
+To help preserve these affordable rental housing assets for your low-income residents, RAD allows these properties to convert to a long-term, renewable, project-based Section 8 contract.
 You may contact HUD directly for more information about this option at RAD2@hud.gov.